 - What would they like to gain?

 We put paper up on a wall with a head in the middle and the categories placed around the head.
 Everyone had Post-it(R) notes with them as they walked around looking at the personas, and when they had an idea for something, they wrote it down and posted it.
-If you would like to contribute to our strategic review, please go to the Strategic Review website and select the personas you would like to comment on.

 Using the output